Before Installing...

 Note 4: Drill options, such as «Show/Hide Translation», will not affect Quiz Mode.

 Note 5: Although Quiz mode does not use the Adaptive Learning Algorithm to pick questions, it still stores your answers.
-This means a question you failed in Quiz mode is more likely to pop again when you switch to Drill mode.
-Alternating sessions of Quiz and Drill mode is always a good strategy to get both the fun of competitive playing and the efficiency of targeted drilling.
+This means a question you failed in Quiz mode is more likely to pop up again when you switch to Drill mode.
+Alternating sessions of Quiz and Drill is always a good strategy to get both the fun of competitive playing and the efficiency of targeted drilling.

 Additional details on Quiz mode are available in the extra info section.